Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Summary of the VCSS protocol

 \section{Summary of the VCSS protocol}

-Here we briefly describe the VCSS protocol which is required for the verification of the ancillary logical ``magic'' state $\bar{\bar{\ket{m}}}^i$, i.e., whether it is certainly logical ``magic'' state or not, in case of the MPQC protocol based on self-dual CSS QECCs~\cite{lipinska_pra_102_022405_2020}.
-The idea of the VCSS protocol construction is inspired by the procedure of stabilizer measurement in the technique of quantum error correction.
-To begin with, consider $XP^\dag$ gate, and the ``magic'' state $\ket{m} = \frac{1}{\sqrt{2}}(\ket{0} + e^{i\pi/4}\ket{1})$ which is a $+1$ eigenstate of the $XP^\dag$ gate (see Sec.~\ref{sec:vcss_critics} for critics towards this claim).
+Here we briefly describe the VCSS protocol which is necessary for the verification of the ancillary logical ``magic'' state $\bar{\bar{\ket{m}}}^i$, i.e., whether it is certainly a logical ``magic'' state or not, in case of the original version of the MPQC protocol based on self-dual CSS QECCs~\cite{lipinska_pra_102_022405_2020}.
+The idea of the VCSS protocol construction is inspired by the procedure of the stabilizer measurement in the technique of quantum error correction.
+To begin with, consider $XP^\dag$ gate, and the ``magic'' state $\ket{m} = \frac{1}{\sqrt{2}}(\ket{0} + e^{i\pi/4}\ket{1})$ which is a $+1$ eigenstate of the $XP^\dag$ gate (see Sec.~\ref{sec:vcss_critics} for the criticism towards this claim).
 Then the equation $\mathrm{C}\text{-}XP^\dag(\ket{+}\ket{m}) = \ket{+}\ket{m}$ holds, where $\mathrm{C}\text{-}XP^\dag$ gate is applied between the single-qubit quantum state $\ket{+}$ acting as the control quantum state and the ancillary ``magic'' state $\ket{m}$ acting as the target quantum state.
-This insight suggests on how to implement the verification of the ancillary ``magic'' state $\ket{m}$.
-If the target quantum state was the ancillary ``magic'' state $\ket{m}$, then after applying $\mathrm{C}\text{-}XP^\dag$ gate one will always measure the control quantum state in the single-qubit quantum state $\ket{+}$.
-On the other hand, if the target quantum state was not the ancillary ``magic'' state $\ket{m}$ and one measures the control quantum state in the single-qubit quantum state $\ket{+}$, then one has projected the target quantum state onto the ancillary ``magic'' state $\ket{m}$.
+This insight suggests on how to implement the verification of the $\ket{m}$.
+If the target quantum state was $\ket{m}$, then after applying $\mathrm{C}\text{-}XP^\dag$ gate one will always measure the control quantum state in the $\ket{+}$.
+On the other hand, if the target quantum state was not $\ket{m}$ and one measures the control quantum state in the $\ket{+}$, then one has projected the target quantum state onto the $\ket{m}$.